SLIBIO/SLib-Doc/source/Guides/UserInterface/View/Index.rst

 **left**

 Sets the left edge of the view.
-Its value may be a dimension for a constant.

-May be a dimension value, which is a floating point number.
 Avaiable units and constants are: fill, wrap, px, sw, sh, smin, smax, vw, vh, vmin, vmax, sp.

 **top**

 Sets the top edge of the view.
-Its value may be a dimension for a constant.

-May be a dimension value, which is a floating point number.
 Avaiable units and constants are: fill, wrap, px, sw, sh, smin, smax, vw, vh, vmin, vmax, sp.

 **minWidth**

 It is used to set the minimum width of a view.
 This prevents the value of the width from becoming smaller than minWidth.
-Its value may be a dimension for a constant.

-May be a dimension value, which is a floating point number.
 Avaiable units and constants are: fill, wrap, px, sw, sh, smin, smax, vw, vh, vmin, vmax, sp.

 **maxWidth**

 It is used to set the maximum width of a view.
 This prevents the value of the width from becoming larger than maxWidth.
-Its value may be a dimension for a constant.

-May be a dimension value, which is a floating point number.
 Avaiable units and constants are: fill, wrap, px, sw, sh, smin, smax, vw, vh, vmin, vmax, sp.

 **minHeight**

 It is used to set the minimum height of a view.
 This prevents the value of the height from becoming smaller than minHeight.
-Its value may be a dimension for a constant.

-May be a dimension value, which is a floating point number.
 Avaiable units and constants are: fill, wrap, px, sw, sh, smin, smax, vw, vh, vmin, vmax, sp.

 **maxHeight**

 It is used to set the maximum height of a view.
 This prevents the value of the height from becoming larger than maxHeight.
-Its value may be a dimension for a constant.

-May be a dimension value, which is a floating point number.
 Avaiable units and constants are: fill, wrap, px, sw, sh, smin, smax, vw, vh, vmin, vmax, sp.

 **aspectRatio**